SAP-samples/teched2023-XP185v/exercises/ex3/README.md

 <br><img src="/exercises/ex3/IMAGES/audit1.png" width="70%">

 4. Now subscribe to it.
 This is done by using the **create**-button in the upper right corner.
 The **Audit Log Management Service** can later be used to configure the retention period and to retrieve the logfiles for your SIEM system.
-We don´t need it in this exercise.
+We don't need it in this exercise.

 <br><img src="/exercises/ex3/IMAGES/audit2.png" width="70%">